twopluszero/next-images/README.md

 Dynamic (runtime) asset prefixes are also supported, you can enable this feature by setting ***dynamicAssetPrefix*** to `true`.

+> :warning: **If you are using dynamic asset prefixes**: Dynamic (runtime) asset prefixing is heavily based on public [runtime configuration](https://nextjs.org/docs/api-reference/next.config.js/runtime-configuration) feature of Next.js which means your project cannot have any statically generated pages if you enable dynamic asset prefixes.

 Example usage:
 ```js
 // next.config.js